Lynn Dombrowski, Ph.D.

 lsdombroiupui [dot] edu

 - Ph.D.
-Informatics, School of Information and Computer Science, University of California, Irvine (2015)
+Informatics, Donald Bren School of Information and Computer Sciences, University of California, Irvine (2015)

 - M.S.
 Human-Computer Interaction and Design, Indiana University Bloomington (2010)

 - B.S.
 Computer Information Systems and Web and Digital Media Development, University of Wisconsin at Stevens Point (2008)

 Lynn Dombrowski studies, designs, and prototypes human-centered technologies to examine and promote social justice.
 Her work contributes to the fields of human-computer interaction, ubiquitous and social computing, and design.